The first scheduled refund dates are:

 |Pell Grant||Direct Loan|

-* Please note these are estimated disbursement dates.
-Only students who have submitted paperwork in time, meet all financial aid requirements, and are enrolled will receive the disbursements on the major disbursement dates.
-If you have late enrollment, submit late paperwork, or do not meet all eligibility requirements, you will not receive a disbursement on this date.
-Disbursements are regularly scheduled on a weekly basis after the first disbursement.
+* Please note these are estimated refund dates.
+Only students who have submitted paperwork in time, meet all financial aid requirements, and are enrolled will receive the refund on the major refund dates.
+If you have late enrollment, submit late paperwork, or do not meet all eligibility requirements, you will not receive a refund on this date.
+Refunds are regularly scheduled on a weekly basis after the first Refund Date.

 How Much Will I Receive?